 She has worked on many projects to increase the visibility of African-American artists in literature, film and art.
 In 1996, Carolyn co-produced a short film “Underground Voices” with Reg E. Gaines, the Tony-nominated writer of “Bring In ‘Da Noise, Bring In ‘Da Funk.”
 Footage from “Underground Voices” aired on the PBS special “I’ll Make Me A World.”
 She is also working on her first feature length documentary Imhotep Gary Byrd: The Drum Master, a portrait celebrating the pioneering radio show host/producer of “The Global Black Experience.”
-An unsung heroine, Carolyn is the founder the Reel Sisters of the Diaspora Film Festival & Lecture Series (), an annual Brooklyn-based festival that highlights opportunities for women of color in the film industry.
-In 2016, Reel Sisters will be held from October 22-23, 2016 at LIU Brooklyn.
-Editor Chris Gore lists Reel Sisters under the categories of Best Black Film Festivals and Best Film Festivals for Women in the Ultimate Film Festival Guide.
+An unsung heroine, Carolyn is the founder the Reel Sisters of the Diaspora Film Festival & Lecture Series (10 women centered festivals.), the first Academy Qualifying Film Festival devoted to women of color in the film industry.
+In 2018, Reel Sisters will kick off in Harlem on October 6, 2018 at the Miller Theatre, Columbia University and wrap up in Brooklyn on October 20-21 at Alamo Drafthouse Cinema.
+Reel Sisters was recently listed in Film Daily’s top

 IMAN CHILDS, Social Media Team Member